Keeping Families Together™

 Why Keeping Families Together Matters

-Food availability for cats and other animals has become a significant—and growing—concern during the ongoing crisis.
-Alley Cat Allies recognized that with skyrocketing unemployment and financial insecurity, there is a major and increasing risk that people will feel they cannot keep their animals in their homes or continue to feed community cats.
+Food availability and access to veterinary care for cats and other animals has become a significant and growing concern.
+Alley Cat Allies recognizes that with skyrocketing unemployment and financial insecurity, there is a major and increasing risk that people will feel they cannot keep their animals in their homes or continue to feed community cats.

-Many of these animals could be brought to animal shelters, where they may be killed—especially cats.
+Many of these animals could be brought to animal shelters, where they may be killed.
+For cats, especially community cats who are generally not socialized to people or adoptable, the risk is extremely high.

 Alley Cat Allies is committed to avoiding this catastrophe.
-As the pandemic continues to ravage communities, border-defying and ever-evolving, it is our priority to defend the lives of animals and the emotional wellbeing of those who care for them.
+As the effects of the pandemic continue to ravage communities, border-defying and ever-evolving, it is our priority to defend the lives of animals and the emotional wellbeing of those who care for them.

 A Groundbreaking Approach to Saving Lives